mzielezny/cordova-sqlite-storage/README.md

 ##Why it is work in progress ?

-In this example I onl resolved how to start sqlite node plugin in electron and made simple query.
+In this example I only resolved how to start sqlite node plugin in electron and made simple query.
 There are also some stuff in original plugin as

 ```typescript